Online Sonography Courses

-- Introduction to Sonography: Online courses to be a diagnostic medical sonographer generally begin with this introductory course, which teaches the foundations of sonography.
-Distance students learn the terminology and study anatomical relationships.
-They also scan plane orientations and are introduced to basic sonography technology.
-This course also offers training in hospital organization, basic patient care principles and administrative operations to prepare students for medical careers.
+- Distance education coursework in this field generally begins with an Introduction to Sonography class.
+Students get an introduction to sonography terminology and technologies, study anatomical relationships, and learn scan plane orientations.
+This course also offers training in hospital organization, basic patient care principles, and administrative operations to prepare students for medical careers.

-- Sectional Anatomy: The primary duty of a diagnostic medical sonographer is to create accurate images of the body, so sonographers must understand both anatomy and the ways the body can be imaged.
-This course teaches online students to view anatomy through transverse, longitudinal and coronal planes.
+- In a Sectional Anatomy course, aspiring diagnostic medical sonographers study human anatomy and the ways the body can be viewed through transverse, longitudinal, and coronal planes.
 Special topics include vasculature and abdominopelvic organs.
-In addition to online lectures and assignments, online learners may be required to complete hands-on training sessions at local area facilities.
+In addition to viewing online lectures and completing assignments, students may be required to attend hands-on training sessions at local area facilities.

-- Abdominal Sonography: This course teaches students the essential diagnostic techniques used by diagnostic medical sonographers in interpreting information from abdominal sonographs.
-Distance education students learn how to distinguish normal and abnormal sonographic patterns while studying pathology, clinical signs, normal variants and clinical laboratory tests.
+- As the name implies, an Abdominal Sonography course teaches students the essential diagnostic techniques used by medical sonographers when interpreting information from abdominal sonographs.
+They learn how to distinguish normal from abnormal sonographic patterns while studying pathology, clinical signs, normal variants, and clinical laboratory tests.
 Clinical sessions at local area facilities may be required.

-- Obstetrical and Gynecological Sonography: Pelvic and obstetrical sonographic examinations are the focus of this online course in diagnostic medical sonography.
-Online students study sonographic images to learn gynecologic and fetal anatomy.
-They are trained to use clinical testing, sonographic images and symptoms to detect normal growth of a fetus, as well as gynecological and fetal anomalies.
+- Pelvic and obstetrical sonographs are the focus of a course in Obstetrical and Gynecological Sonography.
+Students study sonographic images and learn gynecologic and fetal anatomy so they can detect normal growth of a fetus as well as any gynecological and fetal anomalies.

-- Vascular Sonography: Online students study vascular anatomy, including the carotid artery and abdominal aorta, as well as scan protocols and techniques.
-This course trains future diagnostic medical sonographers to evaluate these structures utilizing 2-dimensional, Doppler and pressure readings.
+- A Vascular Sonography course covers vascular anatomy, including the carotid artery and abdominal aorta, as well as scan protocols and techniques.
+This course trains future diagnostic medical sonographers to evaluate these structures utilizing two-dimensional, Doppler, and pressure readings.
 Distance learners discuss disease symptoms, as well as image abnormalities.

-- Advanced Sonography: In this course, students learn how to use more advanced technologies for sonography, including contrast imaging and 3- and 4-dimensional ultrasound techniques.
+- In an Advanced Sonography course, students learn how to use more advanced sonography technologies, including contrast imaging and three- and four-dimensional ultrasound techniques.
 The course also introduces students to new and cutting edge methods of sonographic imaging.